PromptExchange/PromptX/README.md

 If there are any variables in your prompt, place them in brackets like `[variable]`.

 Additionally, we appreciate feedback and suggestions for improving the repository.
-If you have any ideas for new categories, subcategories, or features that would enhance the usability of PromptX, please don't hesitate to reach out.
-Together, we can build a comprehensive and valuable resource that benefits the entire AI community.
+If you have any ideas for new categories, subcategories, or features that would enhance the usability of PromptX, don't hesitate to reach out.

 ## Getting Started